Understanding Integral Theory: An Introduction

 Download Links: Download (mp3) | Download (m4b)

-But, before you do, let me frame it up for you by way of introducing the tele-course.
-In the 1.5 hour call, Ken weaves an elegant vision of a coming wave of cultural emergence; a wave of integral emergence that heralds an increase of consciousness and compassion, along with the developmentally-earned capacity to better address increasingly complex global challenges.
+In this 1.5 hour recording, Ken weaves an elegant vision of a coming wave of cultural emergence; a wave of integral emergence that heralds an increase of consciousness and compassion, along with the developmentally-earned capacity to better address increasingly complex global challenges.
 You've likely encountered this vision before, so I won't rehash the details, but let me connect it to why you might want deepen your understanding of the integral, or AQAL (all-quadrants, all-levels), approach.

 It's quite unlikely that this integral wave will be characterized or defined by AQAL, which, after all, is simply a set of maps and theories.
 This somewhat common assumption tends to confuse the map with the territory, and it fails to fully honor the transformation of practices (not theories) that actually fuel evolution's forward progress.
 In a sense, the only justification we have for such predictions of our developmental future is the fact that folks like you have already been engaging integral practices for several decades.
 These practices aren't like meditation or weightlifting.
 They're social practices powered by your heart, and by your mind.
 Let's consider two of them.